Building a Next.js 15 App with a Supabase Headless CMS

 CREATE INDEX idx_posts_author ON posts(author_id);

--- GIN index for JSONB content search
+-- GIN index for JSONB body search (tune opclass if you use jsonb_path_ops)

 CREATE INDEX idx_posts_content_gin ON posts USING GIN(content);